 Bed bugs often hide in furniture, making bed bug claims against furniture companies the third main practice area of bed bug litigation.
 Rent-to-own furniture companies and mattress companies have sold, rented and delivered bed bug infested furniture to customers.
 The effect on the customer is terrible – their home becomes infested, and often times, the furniture or mattress company ignores the customer’s complaints or requires the customer to sign a waiver before treatment.
 The waiver usually states that the customer agrees to not file a lawsuit against the company in exchange for the company hiring a pest control company to treat the infestation.
 In bed bug furniture and mattress cases, it is important to immediately take photograph and videotape evidence of the bed bugs on the furniture or mattress, and to report the infestation to the company a soon as possible.

 Whitney, LLP has recovered millions of dollars for its clients who have been injured by bed bugs.
 All consultations are free, and in injury cases we are paid only when we recover for our clients.
-Contact us for a free consultation now using our website Quick Contact Form, or call us at 410 583 8000.
+Contact us for a legal consultation now using our website Quick Contact Form, or call us at 410 583 8000.